-Frank Lampard v Steven Gerrard: Legends for club and country, but who was better?
+Frank Lampard v Steven Gerrard: Who did you say was better?

 They were arguably two of their generation's best midfielders, the trajectories of their careers and similar playing styles meaning they were forever compared.

-Now, with both having brought an end to trophy-laden careers, BBC Sport looks to tackle the debate on who was better one last time - and gives you the chance to cast your vote.
+After both brought an end to trophy-laden careers, BBC Sport looked to tackle the debate on who was better one last time - and gave you the chance to cast your vote.

 The stuff of legends?